 Pollutants such as car fumes, chimney smoke, pollen, and dust can irritate the lungs and airways.
-Research indicates that air pollution can cause sudden flare-ups of COPD symptoms and increase the risk of complications and even death.

 To reduce exposure to air pollution, check daily air quality forecasts.
 If possible, limit the time spent outdoors when the air quality is poor and avoid rush-hour traffic.